gauravmnjwr/chefkart/README.md

 # Getting Started with Create React App

+The project is deployed on - https://app.netlify.com/sites/delicate-truffle-fc3a58/overview \

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).
+This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app). \

 ## Available Scripts